-Most of the articles on this website are about practical color management in the digital darkroom, and more specifically, the open source digital darkroom.
-The articles assume that you use Linux and open source imaging software.
+Most of the articles on this website are about practical color management in the digital darkroom.
+The articles assume that you use Linux and free/libre software.
 However, the principles of color management and digital photography are the same regardless of which OS and which software you use.
-If you have questions or comments, I'd love to hear from you, even if you run one of those other operating systems ;).
+If you have questions or comments, I'd love to hear from you (even if you run one of those other operating systems ;) ).

 - From sRGB color space to sRGB profile: how to calculate the ICC sRGB profile primaries from the sRGB color space specifications